 This achieves the torque multiplication with stator which modifies the fluid flow depending on the relative rotational speeds of the impeller and turbine.
 The stator itself does not rotate.
 However, its vanes are shaped in such a way that when the impeller rotates at a high speed and the turbine spins at a low speed.
 The fluid flow hits the vanes of the turbine in such a way that it multiplies the torque it applies.
 This causes the turbine to spin faster as the vehicle accelerates.
 However, when the relative rotational speeds become equal, the torque multiplication reduces.
 After the impeller and turbine rotate within 10% of each other's speed, the stator stops to function and the torque converter acts as a simple fluid coupling.

 Planetary Gear Train

 The planetary gear train consists of sets of planetary gears.
 It also has the clutches and bands which provide various gear ratios.
 They alter the speed of the output shaft depending on which planetary gear the driver engages.
 To effect the gear changes, the gearbox uses one of the two types of clutches or bands.
 It holds a particular member of the planetary gear-set motionless while allowing another member to rotate.
 Thus, it transmits the torque and offers either reduction or overdrive ratios.
 A valve body actuates these clutches while the automatic transmission's stock program controls their sequence.

 Primarily, the automatic gearbox uses a roller clutch for routine upshifts/downshifts.
 It operates just like a ratchet and transmits the torque only in one direction by free-wheeling or overrunning in the other.
 The advantage of this type of clutch is that it eliminates the possibility of simultaneously applying the clutch release on two planetary gears.
 Thus, it simply takes up the drivetrain load when actuated and releases automatically when the next gear's clutch assumes the torque transfer.

 The bands become active for manually selected gears, such as low range or reverse, and operate on the planetary drum's circumference.
 Bands are not applied when gearbox drive/overdrive range is selected.
-Instead, the clutches transmitted the torque.
+Instead, the clutches transmit the torque.
 However, some cases use bands for braking.